goncalovalverde/seshat/README.md

 # Seshat

-A tool to extract metrics from agile tools such as Jira (currently only supporting Jira and CSV).
+A tool to extract metrics from agile tools such as Jira.
+Currently the following sources of information are supported:
+- Jira
+- Trello
+- CSV file
 It is heavilly influenced by the work of Troy Magennis (https://www.focusedobjective.com/)

 ## Instalation